 Decisions on which school to choose are made on all these factors, as well as whether there are places available: waitlists at some schools especially at key stages can be lengthy.

 For cultural diversity and embodying an IB world school ethos to the full, look no further than United World College of South East Asia (UWCSEA).
 The two campuses - Dover and East – share a strong community based outlook but with distinctively different identities and importantly, waitlists.
 Each school should be considered as separate options in any family shortlist.
-Another option is GEMS World Academy (Singapore) which has a diverse international student community reflecting what you would expect of a fully IB World school.
+Another option is XCL World Academy (Singapore) which has a diverse international student community reflecting what you would expect of a fully IB World school.

 The International Baccalaureate curricula have landed on fertile ground in Singapore, with a wide selection of schools embracing the IB Diploma, namely, amongst others: